rutzsco/farmbeats-partner-accelerator/README.md

 # FarmBeats Partner Integration Accelerator

 This solution is intended to provide a reference implementaion of a FarmBeats partner integration.
-If consist of a
+It consist of a

 ### Managment Service